 (2) The contracting officer may amend the solicitation and use the new size standard if SBA amends the size standard and it becomes effective before the due date for receipt of initial offers.

-19. Add section 19.103 to read as follows:
+18. Add section 19.103 to subpart 19.1 to read as follows:

 19.103 Appealing the contracting officer’s North American Industry Classification System code and size standard determination.